+Cycling barriers

-Cycling barriers For both the infrequent and frequent cyclists the main barriers are distance, weather conditions, practical arrangements or no safe route.
+For both the infrequent and frequent cyclists the main barriers are distance, weather conditions, practical arrangements or no safe route.
 The ranking of the barriers for frequent and infrequent cyclists is different, however.
 Whereas some barriers are hard to deal with from a cycling policy perspective (e.g. weather), there are barriers can be reduced with the right measures and investments.
 An example is that over 50% of cyclists indicate safety is a barrier for them to cycle more.

+Cycling technologies

-Cycling technologies In general, both frequent and infrequent cyclists are positive towards cycling technologies.
-We found that the technologies preferred by frequent cyclists are quite similar to what infrequent cyclists prefer.
-The three technologies that will encourage them the most are an app that gives rewards, an app offering the safest routes and an app giving information about health and cycling.
+In general, both frequent and infrequent cyclists are positive towards cycling technologies.
+The technologies they prefer differ, however.
+For frequent cyclists technologies to prevent cycle theft, a sensor that detects approach and an app offering most scenic routes are the most popular.
+For the infrequent cyclists an app giving rewards is the most popular followed by a app offering the safest route and an app giving information about health while cycling.